nick-nugat/nick-nugat.github.io/content/Hashing.md

 ---
-updated: 2024-02-26T14:08
+updated: 2024-02-26T14:13
 aliases:
   - hash tables
 ---
-# Hashing (hash tables)
+# Hashing
-- can be used to locate elements in a [[Data structures|data structure]] without searching linearly
+- hash tables can be used to locate elements in a [[Data structures|data structure]] without searching linearly
 - hash functions compute an integer value (hash code) from an object
 - common way to scale integer is to use the `%` (modulo) operator